Richland Lacrosse Club

 When is the lacrosse season?

 Spring is the main season, usually starting in March and going through May.
-There are year-round opportunities to play more lacrosse with a local elite league that offers Summer and Fall tournament play.
+There are opportunities to play more lacrosse with local travel tournament teams that offer Summer and Fall tournament play.

 How many practices and games are in a regular season?